 The sampling took place from June the 8th of 2015 and July 31 of the same year.
 Pettersson D 500x bat detectors where deployed in each sampling point for three days recording from 7:30 pm to 6:30 pm, thus ensuring equal sampling effort.
 The recorded calls where passed through the Sonobat Software to develop the detection histories.

+Variables

+For the probability of detection part of the models iButton DS1923-F5 data loggers were used to record humidity and temperature every hour.
+Then the mean, standard deviation, minimum and maximum temperature and humidity were calculated for the sampling period were used as variables, together with the Julian date.
+All this variables were scaled and centered using the caret package.

+For the occupancy part of the model, the variables used where distance to fire, distance to forest, burn intensity basal, burn intensity canopy, burn intensity soil.

 Analysis